Dolphuwadol/Data-Engineer---Take-Home-Assignment/README.md

 - Data Catalog

 ### Serving Layer Data Management Guidelines
-1. **Create Simplified Views for End Users**
-   - Design views that present data in a simple, user-friendly format.
+1. **Simplified Views**
    - Ensure that complex structures (such as nested arrays) are flattened.
 For example, arrays should be unwrapped into separate rows, making the data easier to work with.

-2. **Use Clear and Meaningful Column Names**
+2. **Clear Column Names**

-3. **Create Materialized Views for Frequent Calculations**
+   - Use intuitive, meaningful column names for easy understanding.

+3. **Materialized Views**
-   - Identify common or frequently-used calculations and create materialized views to store the precomputed results.
+   - Precompute frequent calculations using materialized views to boost performance.
-   - Materialized views help improve query performance by reducing the need to perform repeated calculations.

-4. **Develop Specialized Data Marts**
+4. **Specialized Data Marts**
-   - Build data marts for specific business functions or domains.
+   - Build focused data marts for specific business needs.
-   - Each data mart should be tailored to the needs of specific user groups, providing focused access to the most relevant data.

-5. **Implement Data Governance with a Data Catalog**
+5. **Data Governance**
-   - Use a data catalog to manage metadata, ensuring that information about data sources, structures, and transformations is easily accessible.
+   - Use a data catalog for managing metadata and simplifying data discovery.
-   - This will enable better discovery of data and help users locate the information they need quickly and efficiently.

 ## Question 2 - Text Sanitizer